jiuzhengWang/jiuzhengWang.github.io/_pages/about.md

 I was professional in Mathematical Olympiad, and I devoted myself to *theoretical computer science*.
 Though I've switched my research fields to *computer systems and softwares*, I am still interested in any theoretical problems, and I truly believe my research experience on TCS benefits me a lot.

-If you are interested in me, feel free to contact me!
+If you are interested in me and my research, feel free to contact me!
 Email: [jiuzheng2021@gmail.com](jiuzheng2021@gmail.com)